 You must have an OPC Configuration block in your model to use the OPC Read block.
-You cannot open the OPC Read dialog without first including an OPC Configuration block in the model.
+You cannot open the OPC Read parameters dialog without first including an OPC Configuration block in the model.

-sample time are updated based on the properties of the imported group.
+item IDs, and sample time are updated based on the properties of the imported group.
 The

 Value port data type is also set if all items in the group have

 Defines the OPC client associated with this block.
-You can add additional clients to the list using Configure OPC Clients.
+You can add clients to the list using Configure OPC Clients.
 For more information, see Use the OPC Client Manager.

 Defines the read mode for this block.
 Available options are